What We Offer

 • We will also reimburse refreshments for events, such as community peer groups at the rate of $4 per person, to a maximum of $50.

-• This is so all families and communities can have more access to a wide range of antenatal education, wisdom and practical resources that can help support, educate and empower families and communities throughout the first 1,000 days of parenting.
+• This is so all families and communities can have more access to a wide range of perinatal education, wisdom and practical resources that can help support, educate and empower families and communities throughout the first 1,000 days of parenting.

 • Some examples of ways to use this fund could be: